Last updated on : 11 Jul, 2025

 Key Highlights

-Platelets are tiny blood cells produced by large cells called megakaryocytes in your bone marrow.
-They play a vital role in forming clots to stop bleeding.
-PDW is a measure of how much the size of platelets in your blood varies.
+Platelets are small blood cells produced by megakaryocytes in the bone marrow.
+They play a crucial role in forming clots to stop bleeding.
+Platelet Distribution Width (PDW) measures how much the size of these platelets varies in your blood.

 Here’s a simple step-by-step explanation of how the PDW blood test is done: